Fever / High Temperature

 How long will your child’s symptoms last?

-- If your child’s fever lasts for more than 5 days, get them seen by your GP.
+If your fever lasts for more than 5 days, please call your GP surgery or 111.

 The diagrams above are taken from www.whenshouldiworry.com